duolinwang/MusiteDeep/README.md

 python predict.py -input ../testdata/testing_proteins_CDK.fasta -predict-type kinase -kinase CDK -output result_test_CDK.txt
 ```
 …
+It takes about 5 minutes for running on CPU.
+The warnings can be ignored.
 For details of other parameters, run:
 ```sh
 python predict.py --help